-Common symptoms of cow’s milk protein allergy are atopic dermatitis (an allergic skin rash, sometimes called eczema) or digestive problems such as vomiting or diarrhea.
+The most common symptoms of cow’s milk protein allergy include atopic dermatitis (an allergic skin rash, sometimes called eczema) or digestive problems such as vomiting or diarrhea.
 These symptoms usually start two to six weeks after birth, though they can appear even sooner.

 - Only small amounts of cow’s milk protein are found in human milk.